mindyng/mindyng.github.io/_posts/2024-07-13-Advanced-Language-Analysis.md

 Based Sentiment Analysis.

 When extracting the most talked about topics from the conference, it turned out that an Apple presenter using competitor's Samsung Notes app to present was highly joked about.
-Though noise, did give some insight on what is a great Notes app even if it is not made by company you work for 😂 .
-Despite this top topic, still able to extract much on what people were buzzing about:
+Though noise, this topic did give some insight on what is a great Notes app even if it was not made by the company he worked for 😂 .
+Despite this top topic, I was still able to extract much on what people were buzzing about:

 <img width="1300" alt="Screenshot 2024-07-14 at 9 39 19 AM" src="https://github.com/user-attachments/assets/9f1612de-5610-4528-bac7-d59e4657c87d">

 We see here that the most intriguing things were: Siri's upgrade, iPad calculator app and of course their AI aka 'Apple Intelligence' 😂 integrations.
-At the same time, we see that there were some underwhelming sentiments regarding upgrades applied to non-15 base models only, icons/widgets/homescreen personalization and Apple's brand in general when it comes to solving real problems and being a top innovator.
+At the same time, we see that there were some underwhelming sentiments regarding upgrades applied to non-15 base models only, icons/widgets/homescreen personalization and Apple's brand in general when it came to solving real problems and being a top innovator.

-Three different approaches in customer feedback was taken: overall comment sentiment (positive, neutral or negative), overall commment emotion
+Three different approaches in analyzing customer feedback was taken: overall comment sentiment (positive, neutral or negative), overall commment emotion
-(which was more granular in sentiment: sadness, fear, anger, surprise, joy and love), aspect based sentiment analysis and finally, on a smaller sample of comments- Large Language Model was used to determine overall comment sentiment (positive, neutral, negative).
+(which was more granular in sentiment: sadness, fear, anger, surprise, joy or love), aspect based sentiment analysis and finally, on a smaller sample of comments- Fast Large Language Model (LLM) was used to determine overall comment sentiment (positive, neutral or negative).

-What was found that all 4 performed differently when it came to comparing their scoring with my own human review.
-LLM outperformed all other sentiment predictions, but could be done on a small sample.
-Overall, comments came from conference day and emotion was positive and did not decay with time.
+What was found that all 4 performed differently when their scores were compared with my own human review.
+LLM outperformed all other sentiment predictions, but was only done on a small sample.
+Overall, comments came from conference day and emotion was positive and did not decay over time.
 General sentiment and emotion trends are depicted below.
 Caveat is that sentiment model accuracy was 20% while emotion model accuracy was at 40%.
 At the same time, the sample taken to test model accuracy was only 10 comments.